sfeSantos/mockiapi/README.md

 ### 🌐 Cross-Platform Compatibility
 Works with applications built in any programming language - if it can make HTTP requests, it can work with Dynamic Mock API.

+## **✨ Dynamic Response Variables**
+Use placeholders in JSON responses that get replaced at runtime based on request parameters.
+This allows for **customized responses** based on URL path, query parameters, or request headers.

 ## Why Choose Dynamic Mock API?

 When developing applications that rely on external APIs, you need a way to test your integration without relying on actual endpoints.
 Dynamic Mock API solves this challenge by providing a flexible, feature-rich solution that outshines existing alternatives: